kuertee/x4-mod-ui-extensions/README.md

 - Disable Protected UI Mode in the Settings > Extensions menu.
 - Install UI Extensions as normal.
 - When extracting the package from github, ensure that the folder you install the mod to is: "(X4 game)/extensions/kuertee_ui_extensions/".
 Extracting the package from Nexus Mods will extract it to "(X4 game)/extensions/kuertee_ui_extensions/".
 But be sure it does anyway.
-- Read the CHANGES BUILT INTO THIS MOD (for players) section.
+- Read the "CHANGES BUILT INTO THIS MOD (for players)" section.

 Instructions for developers
 ===========================